Welcome to Europe’s most comprehensive Christmas market guide!

 When doing your research, I recommend using Google Maps to note all the places you intend to visit or are interested in.
 This includes your arrival points, accommodation, the location of the different Christmas markets, cafes, restaurants and attractions.
 This will make your trip so much easier once you arrive, with everything at your fingertips on the one map.

-Searching Google Maps also gives you a chance to review cafes and restaurants before you go so you don’t end up eating at a random tourist restaurant but find quality places which suit your tastes and dietary concerns.
+Searching Google Maps also gives you a chance to review cafes and restaurants before you go so you don’t end up eating at a random tourist restaurant but find quality places that suit your tastes and dietary concerns.
 I always mark the places which get great reviews as ‘Want to go’ in Google Maps.

 Hire a Car – Best for Families and Groups